aibuildersmx/website/README.md

 # Tutorial

-A modern job board application built with TypeScript, Next.js, and Supabase.
+A modern fullstack web application built with TypeScript, Next.js, and Supabase.

 ## Structure